HaliteChallenge/Halite-II/website/learn-programming-challenge/other-resources/cli.md

 layout: doc_page
 title: The Halite Environment CLI
 toc: true
+description: The Halite environment is responsible for running games between bots and outputting appropriate data and files upon the end of a game.
 ---

 The Halite environment is responsible for running games between bots and outputting appropriate data and files upon the end of a game.
 The downloadable version is the same version used on the servers.